 Under the Department's State Education Fees procedure , a principal of a state school with an approved School EMP is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens' Association) where:

-Out of catchment enrolment applications will be recorded in order of receipt, by date and time.
+Out-of-catchment enrolment applications will be recorded on a waiting list in order of receipt, by date and time.
 These applications will remain current only for the school year in which they are applying to enrol.

 The Principal is responsible for all decisions on enrolments.